 Budget tip: the tap water in Poland is perfectly drinkable.
 Take an empty bottle from home and fill it up when you get to Krakow.
 Free tea and coffee is available at accommodation so save your pennies while you’re out and about or if you have a flask, fill up before you leave.

 The beauty of Krakow is that many of the sights are free.
 Not only that, the city has a range of free, guided walking tours that you can take.
 I particularly enjoyed the walking tour of the Jewish Quarter with Cracow Free Walking Tours that took us though the sights and the history of the city and explained how the Jewish community were treated during the War.

 If that all sounds too heavy, you can take a guided walking tour of the old town (or walk it by yourself).
 There is also a communist walking tour.

-Fortunately, Krakow is completely walkable (saving costs on transport) and there is enough to occupy your time without having to splash out on big attractions.
-History and culture are readily available in the city and all for the wonderful price of free (though do try to spare a what you can to tip your guide!).
+Fortunately, Krakow is completely walkable (saving costs on transport) and there is enough to occupy your time without having to splash out on big attractions or even taking walking tours – much of the beauty of the city is in its town squares and grand buildings.
+History and culture are also readily available in the city and all for the wonderful price of free (though do try to spare a what you can to tip your guide).

 Here are some of the other best free sights in Krakow: